dialpad/dialtone/.github/CONTRIBUTING.md

 ### What Is Dialtone Vue?

 Dialtone is a design system by Dialpad comprised of CSS components, Vue components, utility classes, visual assets, documentation.
-Dialtone-Vue is the Vue component portion of Dialtone and is distributed as a separate package.
+Dialtone Vue is the Vue component portion of Dialtone and is distributed as a separate package.
 It is recommended that you are familiar with [Dialtone](https://github.com/dialpad/dialtone/tree/staging) as well as it's [contribution guide](https://github.com/dialpad/dialtone/blob/staging/.github/CONTRIBUTING.md) before you contribute to Dialtone Vue.

 Dialtone is a dependency of Dialtone Vue.